janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 Each plugin can expose multiple routes and each route is required to define its `path` and `importName` (if it differs from the default export).

-- `path` - Unique path in the app, cannot override existing routes with single exception: the `/` home route.
-Main home page can be replaced via dynamic plugins mechanism.
+- `path` - Unique path in the app.
+Cannot override existing routes with the exception of the `/` home route: the main home page can be replaced via the dynamic plugins mechanism.
 - `module` - Optional.
 Since dynamic plugins can expose multiple distinct modules, you may need to specify which set of assets you want to access within the plugin.
 If not provided, the default module named `PluginRoot` is used.
 This is the same as the key in `scalprum.exposedModules` key in plugin's `package.json`.
 - `importName` - Optional.
 The actual component name that should be rendered as a standalone page.
 If not specified the `default` export is used.
 - `menuItem` - This property allows users to extend the main sidebar navigation and point to their new route.
 It accepts `text` and `icon` properties. `icon` is a Material UI 4 icon name.

 #### Bind to existing plugins

-Another extension option Backstage offers is extension via [binding to the external routes](https://backstage.io/docs/plugins/composability/#binding-external-routes-in-the-app) of existing plugins.
+Another extension option available to Backstage is to [bind to the external routes](https://backstage.io/docs/plugins/composability/#binding-external-routes-in-the-app) of existing plugins.
 This is traditionally done via the `bindRoutes` interface as:

 ```tsx
 createApp({